LinkedIn Company Page 10 Ways to Leverage it

 Step #5: Share Content Centered on Your Company Employees

 When a prospect comes to your Company Page on LinkedIn®, they can see all the employees who work for you.
-Ensure everyone has updated their LinkedIn® profile to include your company in their experience section.
-Then, ask them to follow your LinkedIn Company Page.
+Ensure everyone has updated their LinkedIn® profile to include your company in their personal LinkedIn account Experience section.
+Tnis will show them as an authorized representative of your page on LinkedIn.

 You could also post LinkedIn profile videos, images, or blogs that highlight your company culture.
 This shows viewers what it’s like to work at your company, and will increase positive sentiment.

-Plus, if you upgrade to LinkedIn Premium and you’re focused on hiring, you could turn your LinkedIn® Company Page to a lifestyle page.
+Plus, if you upgrade to LinkedIn Premium, and you’re focused on hiring, you could turn your Company Page to a lifestyle page.
 The lifestyle pages, as well as company photos, can help display an atmosphere where people will want to work, which can help your recruiting efforts.
 Many talent acquisition teams and recruiters also use recruitment software to accelerate their hiring processes – source, screen, interview, schedule, and nurture in a single platform.

 Employees should also be stars of your #company.
-Share content on your #LinkedIn Company Page that are centered on them, says @LinkedInExpert, CVO and Co-founder of Vengreso #SellingWithLinkedIn #DigitalSelling #SalesLeadershipClick To Tweet
+Share content on your #LinkedIn Page that are centered on them, says @LinkedInExpert, CVO and Co-founder of Vengreso #SellingWithLinkedIn #DigitalSelling #SalesLeadership Share on X

 Step #6: Share Relevant Content